Amman Airport – Ajloun

 Ajloun – Soap Maker’s Trail – Jerash – Azraq

-Breakfast, then start the Soap Maker’s Trail; hike through open evergreen oak forest with many panoramic view points.
+Breakfast, then start the Soap Maker’s Trail; hike through the open evergreen oak forest with many panoramic viewpoints.
 Visit the Soap House to see local women produce natural olive oil soap.
-Continue to Jerash, the well preserved city of the Roman Empire, often called Pompeii of the East.
-Visit Hadrian’s Arch, built in 130 AD to honor the visit of Emperor Hadrian.
+Continue to Jerash, the well-preserved city of the Roman Empire often called Pompeii of the East.
+Visit Hadrian’s Arch, built-in 130 AD to honor the visit of Emperor Hadrian.
 Pass the Hippodrome offering space for 15,000 spectators, the impressing Forum, continue to the Temple of Artemis, which columns are 12 meters high and each drum weights 20-40 tons.
 Other highlights are the Colonnaded Street and the Nymphaeum.
 After Jerash, we will head to Azraq Reserve for overnight.

 Azraq – Marsh Trail – Moujib

 After breakfast, you will explore Azraq, a unique wetland oasis located in the heart of the semi-arid Jordanian Eastern Desert, one of several beautiful nature reserves of Jordan.
 Its attractions include several natural and ancient built pools, a seasonally flooded marshland, and a large mudflat.
 Here you will initiate the Marsh Trail, an easy loop around the marshes and pools.
 From the visitors’ center, the trail leads out to the marshes across a wooden walkway.
 It then crosses a dry area to reach a viewing platform overlooking the Chechen pools, the center of the huge springs that once spilled millions of cubic meters of water across the marshland.
 Continue to Moujib for overnight.
 Here you also have the possibility to do a short hike inside the gorge if time allows.